gate-computer/gate/ABI.md

 Domains:

   - 0 - Function calls.
 Used to send requests and receive responses.
-  - 1 - State change notifications.
-Used by services to notify the program about things which don't require flow control.
+  - 1 - Service information.
+Used to notify the program about state changes asynchronously, without flow control.
   - 2 - Flow control.
 Used to indicate how much data can be received per stream.
   - 3 - Data transfers.
 Used to stream data according to flow control.